davidmorton0/LogParser/README.md

 ## Testing

-Tests can be run using:
+Tests can be run from the cloned repository using:

   `rake test`

+The git repository is: https://github.com/davidmorton0/WebLogParser

 Tests have been separated into
 * unit tests - test methods in each class